Lonestar137/rs-rpgmvp/README.md

 rs-rpgmvp is a commandline tool(CLI) for decrypting rpg maker(.rpgmvp) files.

-# Building
+# Installing
 Install the latest rust toolset from rustup:
 [rustup.rs](https://rustup.rs/)